 Star Wars star Mark Hamill might have just dropped a big spoiler about Luke’s fate in The Last Jedi.
 People have been speculating for months that Luke Skywalker — the protagonist and hero of the original trilogy — may be heading toward the dark side in director Rian Johnson’s vision.
 Disney and Lucasfilm have kept things as quiet as possible in the media, while Hamill has been as intentionally misleading as possible.

 But recently, Hamill was a bit more forthcoming about whether there is a dark turn down the road for his character.
-We took a look at what Hamill has said about Luke’s future, plus other ideas about characters moving to the dark side in The Last Jedi and why fans seem to think a dark twist is in store for Luke.
+Let’s take a quick look at what Hamill has said about Luke’s future, plus other ideas about characters moving to the dark side in The Last Jedi and why fans seem to think a dark twist is in store for Luke.

 ‘It’s time for the Jedi to end’